-Dr Steven Ogbourne is an experienced research scientist with a background in plant science, molecular biology and chemistry.
-Biodiscovery is his current research focus following his move into the field of drug discovery as a post-doctoral researcher at the Queensland Institute of Medical Research and drug development & commercialisation as an employee of the pharmaceutical companies, Peplin and LEO Pharma and a more recently as a collaborator with EcoBiotics and QBiotics.
+Dr Steven Ogbourne is an experienced research scientist with a background in drug discovery and drug development with a strong focus in research areas including plant science, molecular biology and natural products chemistry.
+Biodiscovery is his current research focus following his move into the field of drug discovery as a post-doctoral researcher at the Queensland Institute of Medical Research and drug development with the pharmaceutical companies, Peplin and LEO Pharma and a more recently with EcoBiotics and QBiotics.

 Dr Ogbourne’s research at QIMR resulted in the identification of the natural product ingenol mebutate, which showed significant anti-cancer activity.
-He subsequently worked for the Australian biotechnology company, Peplin, who owned the rights to the compound and was intimately involved in all aspects of the compounds development and commercialisation.
-Peplin was eventually sold to LEO Pharma, where Dr Ogbourne was also employed for several years.
+He worked for the Australian biotechnology company, Peplin (who owned the rights to the compound) and later the international dermatology compnay LEO Pharma (who acquired Peplin in 2009), where he was intimately involved in drugs development.
 Ingenol mebutate has now been approved for use as a topical treatment for actinic keratosis around the world.
-Dr Ogbourne now works closely with the Australian companies EcoBiotics and QBiotics, assisting with their discovery, development and commercialisation pipelines.

-Since joining USC, Dr Ogbourne’s research focusses on biodiscovery in collaboration with other members of the university’s GeneCology Research Centre.
-These projects span a range of therapeutic areas including cancer, wound-healing and inflammation.
+Since joining USC, Dr Ogbourne’s research focusses on biodiscovery in collaboration with other members of the university’s GeneCology Research Centre and the Australian companies EcoBiotics and QBiotics.
+Dr Ogbourne's biodiscovery research spans a range of therapeutic areas including cancer, anti-microbials and wound-healing.

 Current research grants

-Medicinally active compounds from stingless bee propolis.
+- Medicinally active compounds from stingless bee propolis.
 University of the Sunshine Coast.
-2012-2017.
+2012-ongoing.

 Ogbourne SM and Parsons PG.
 2014.
 The value of nature's natural product library for the discovery of New Chemical Entities: The discovery of ingenol mebutate.
 Fitoterapia 98:36-44.